Posterior Contraction rate and Asymptotic Bayes Optimality for one-group shrinkage priors in sparse normal means problem

-We consider the well-known normal means model under sparsity, where the level of sparsity is unknown.
-We investigate certain optimality properties of inference on the mean vector based on a broad class of one-group global-local shrinkage priors including the horseshoe.
-Such a class of priors was considered earlier in \cite{ghosh2017asymptotic}.
-It is now well-known that for such priors the global shrinkage parameter plays an important role in capturing the overall sparsity.
-We first consider an empirical Bayes approach of inference when the global shrinkage parameter is estimated based on the data.
-One of our main interests is a full Bayes inference by assigning a suitable non-degenerate prior distribution on the said parameter. \\ In the empirical Bayes approach, we show that the posterior distribution of the mean vector contracts around the true mean vector as well as the empirical Bayes estimate at a near minimax rate with respect to the squared $L_2$ loss.
-Using the full Bayes approach, we prove similar results for the contraction of the posterior distribution around the truth as well as around the Bayes estimate under the same loss.
-These results are proved in the case when the fraction of non-zero means goes to zero as the dimension of the mean vector grows to infinity.
-They generalize the results of \cite{van2014horseshoe} and \cite{van2017adaptive} for a broad class of priors. \\ We next consider simultaneous hypothesis testing for the coordinates of the mean vector to infer which ones are actually non-zero.
-Here we investigate the asymptotic decision theoretic optimality of a testing rule based on a full Bayes approach using our chosen class of global-local priors when the prior on the global shrinkage parameter is chosen arbitrarily on a suitably chosen support.
-This investigation is done under the asymptotic framework of \cite{bogdan2011asymptotic} where the loss in using a multiple testing rule is defined as the total number of misclassifications, and it is assumed that the true mean is being generated from a two-groups spike and slab prior.
+We investigate some asymptotic optimality properties of inference on the mean vector in the well-known normal means model under sparsity, using broad classes of one-group global-local shrinkage priors which include the horseshoe.
+We assume that the level of sparsity is unknown.
+We consider inference when the global shrinkage parameter is estimated in empirical Bayesian way and also for a full Bayes approach. \\ We show that the empirical Bayes posterior distributions (using the simple data-based estimator (\cite{van2014horseshoe}) and MMLE (\cite{van2017adaptive}) of the global shrinkage parameter) of the mean vector contract around the true mean vector at a near minimax rate with respect to the squared $L_2$ loss.
+We prove similar results in the full Bayes approach.
+The results for the first empirical Bayes estimate hold for the very general class of priors considered earlier in \cite{ghosh2017asymptotic} and those corresponding to the MMLE and full Bayes approaches hold for the large sub-class of three parameter Beta normal priors.
+These results significantly generalize those of \cite{van2014horseshoe} and \cite{van2017adaptive} proved for the horseshoe prior. \\ We next consider simultaneous testing for the mean vector to infer which coordinates are actually non-zero.
+We study asymptotic optimality of a testing rule based on a full Bayes approach using the class of priors considered in \cite{ghosh2017asymptotic} when the prior on the global shrinkage parameter is allowed to be chosen arbitrarily on a suitable support.
+We work under the asymptotic framework of \cite{bogdan2011asymptotic} where the loss in using a multiple testing rule is defined as the total number of misclassifications, and it is assumed that the true mean is being generated from a two-groups spike and slab prior.